JvanKatwijk/qt-dab/README.md

 Widgets and scopes
 ------------------------------------------------------------------

-The picture above shows the execution of the Qt-DAB software.
-It shows the main window, with the (few) control buttons, and 5 other widgets
+The picture below shows Qt-DAB's main window, with the (few) control buttons, and 5 other widgets

 * a widget with controls for the attached device,
 * a widget showing the technical information of the selected service,